 5. Make sure best practice reaches the top

 Lead by example.
-Make sure that your Data Governance has buy-in at the C-suite level in order for best practices to be clearly actioned at the top.
-Appointing data champions is also a good way to make sure that best practice is upheld throughout the business: incentivize people from all levels to take the lead and serve as touchpoints.
+Make sure that your Data Governance has buy-in at C-suite level in order for best practices to be clearly actioned at the top.
+Appointing data champions is also a good way to make sure that best practice is upheld throughout the business: incentivize people from all levels to take the lead and serve as touch points.

 6. Look to the long term

-Data Governance is not a check-box exercise: it’s a long-term part of your data strategy that needs consistent upkeep, revision, and communication.
+Data Governance is not a tick box exercise: it’s a long-term part of your data strategy that’s needs consistent upkeep, revision and communication.
 An initial Data Governance project will help you to put your framework in place and set the course for a long-term Data Governance transformation.

-Data Governance is a big step toward creating a data culture for Manufacturers.
-Building a clear framework for data, allows you to communicate the importance of good-quality data and inspire a new way of thinking about data as a business asset.
-To find out what else you need to do to embrace data in your manufacturing enterprise, download our guide: Culture clash: Creating a data culture in enterprise manufacturing.
+Data Governance is a big step towards a data-first approach for Manufacturers.
+By building a clear framework for data, it allows you to communicate the importance of good quality data and inspire a new way of thinking about data as a business asset.
+To find out what else you need to do to embrace data in your manufacturing enterprise, download our guide: Gearing Up: Enterprise Manufacturing’s guide to Data Quality and Governance